 What Are You Afraid Of?

-For the first 6 months of 2018, I'll be sitting down with 24 people to ask them the same question, what are you afraid of?
+Over the next 12 months I'll be sitting down with 12 different people and asking them all the same question, "What are you afraid of?"

 Paul Jun, 04/06 - Comfort.